 If you wish to forgive debt payments from your farming heir, the best procedure is to receive a check for the principal and interest payment and then issue a check back to the child for any gift you wish to make.
 Ignoring the check exchange can result in the farming heir not having complete evidence of having paid for the property.
 You must declare payments received on a contract on your tax return.

 Some people prefer to give to their favorite charity or religious organization.
 Doing so can provide you with an income tax deduction.
-If you have appreciated property, for example farmland, a charitable remainder trust allows you receive an income stream, much like an annuity, from the donated asset with the remainder going to charity at death.
+If you have appreciated property, for example, farmland, a charitable remainder trust allows you to receive an income stream, much like an annuity, from the donated asset with the remainder going to charity at death.